Programs & Events

 This program is funded by a grant from the Kosciusko County Community Foundation.

 Do your children complain about being bored during the summer?
-The YHC 2021 was a tremendous hit!
-We learned about a different topic each week, including various historic and prehistoric games, grains grown locally, and products made from those grains.
-The program is designed around grades 1-6, but is open to all age groups.
+The YHC 2023 was a tremendous hit!
+We learned about a different topic each week, including beading, basketry, food preservation, and native birds.
+The program is designed around grades 1-6, but is open to all age groups, including adults.

-Our guest teacher this year will be Cathy Draeger-Williams, an archaeologist from the Indiana Department of Natural Resources–Department of Historic Preservation & Archaeology.
-Cathy will be teaching us about archaeological digs and maybe we’ll throw some atlatl spears.
+Our guest teachers this year will be Cathy Draeger-Williams, an archaeologist from the Indiana Department of Natural Resources–Department of Historic Preservation & Archaeology and a special guest-by-video striving for a track and field Olympic spot.
 Hope to see you there!
-Free!
+FREE!

-The YHC 2022 schedule is now ready!
+The YHC 2024 schedule is ready!
+Please note that if you would like your children to participate in the July 25 “Shoes Through History” you will need to preregister them in order to ensure they have a shoe kit.
 Each meeting will be held in the Celebration Hall and/or outside to allow more space for children and teachers.

 This program is funded by a grant from the Dekko Foundation.